BYD Atto 3: 2023

-Export market
+Export markets

+2024

 BYD started rolling out the 2024 model year for global markets in January 2024.
 The "Build Your Dreams" badges on the rear was replaced by the new BYD logo, and some markets started receiving larger 15.6-inch infotainment system replacing the previous 12.8-inch.
 Other changes include new front BYD logo, and black C-pillar decoration replacing silver.
 Black exterior paint option and blue-black interior colour option also became available.

+2025

 In January 2025, BYD rolled out the 2025 model year Atto 3 for global markets.
 Notable changes include new wheel design, and new interior colour scheme options such as grey.
 In Australia, the 2025 Atto 3 has also had its maximum unbraked towing capacity increased by 50 kg to a 750 kg total.